Rolls-Royce Trent 800: Development

 As of 2014, Rolls-Royce is offering an upgraded version of the engine, known as the Trent 800EP.
-It incorporates technology from Trent 1000 and Trent XWB engines including elliptical leading edges on intermediate- and high-pressure compressor blades.
+It incorporates technology from Trent 1000 and Trent XWB engines, including elliptical leading edges on intermediate- and high-pressure compressor blades.
 Rolls-Royce claims that it provides a 0.7% fuel-burn benefit.

 Design

 The 280 cm fan has 26 wide chord titanium fan blades.

 The Trent 800 is an axial flow, high bypass turbofan with three coaxial shafts.
-The fan is driven by a 5-stage axial LP turbine (3300 rpm), the 8-stage IP compressor (7000 rpm) and the 6-stage HP compressor (10611 rpm) are each powered by a single stage turbine.
+The fan is driven by a 5-stage axial LP turbine (3300 rpm), the 8-stage IP compressor (7000 rpm), and the 6-stage HP compressor (10611 rpm), each powered by a single-stage turbine.
 It has an annular combustor with 24 fuel nozzles and is controlled by an EEC.
 The engine has a 6.4:1 bypass ratio in cruise and an overall pressure ratio of 33.9 to 40.7:1 at sea level, for a 340.6–413.4 kN take-off thrust.
 The 280 cm fan has 26 diffusion bonded, wide chord titanium fan blades.

 The Trent 800 is the lightest Boeing 777 engine, with a 8000 lb weight saving over the GE90 and 5,400-6,500 lb over the PW4000.
 The Trent 800 weighs 6.078 t dry, while the GE90 is 17400 lb, and the PW4000 is 16,260 lb.

 Japanese Kawasaki Heavy Industries (KHI) and Marubeni Corporation are risk and revenue sharing partners on the Trent 800.

 Incidents

 On 17 January 2008, a British Airways Boeing 777-236ER, operating as British Airways Flight 38 (BA038) from Beijing to London, crash-landed at Heathrow after both Trent 800 engines lost power during the aircraft's final approach.
 The subsequent investigation found that ice released from the fuel system had accumulated on the fuel-oil heat exchanger, leading to a restriction of fuel flow to the engines.
 On 26 November 2008, Delta Air Lines Flight 18 from Shanghai to Atlanta, a Trent 895-powered Boeing 777, experienced an "uncommanded rollback" of one engine while in cruise at 39,000 ft.
 The National Transportation Safety Board (NTSB) concluded the cause of both incidents was the same - ice clogging the inlet side of the fuel-oil heat exchanger (FOHE) of the affected engines.

-These incidents, along with a similar incident in May 2009 involving an Airbus A330 with Rolls Royce Trent-700 engines, resulted in Airworthiness Directives mandating the replacement of the fuel-oil heat exchangers in similar Rolls Royce Trent series engines.
+These incidents, along with a similar incident in May 2009 involving an Airbus A330 with Rolls-Royce Trent-700 engines, resulted in Airworthiness Directives mandating the replacement of the fuel-oil heat exchangers in similar Rolls-Royce Trent series engines.
 Rolls-Royce developed a modification to prevent the problem recurring that involved replacing a face plate that had many small protruding tubes with one that is flat.